-- Relocate the VEIP inspection station to another location that is compatible to its existing lightindustrial use. - Rezone the VEIP property from the R-90 Zone to the Commercial Residential Neighborhood (CRN 1.0 C0.0 R1.0 H-65) Zone that contributes to the Sector Plan's public benefits, including affordable housing. - Noise mitigation measures must be included into the new development, such as locating structured parking adjacent to the CSX tracks. - Locate more intense development and higher heights toward Redland Road and lower building heights, including single-family and attached dwellings, towards the existing residential community to ensure development compatibility.
+- Encourage the relocation of the VEIP inspection station to another location that is compatible to its existing light-industrial use. - Rezone the VEIP property from the R-90 Zone to the Commercial Residential Neighborhood (CRN 1.0 C0.0 R1.0 H-65) Zone that contributes to the Sector Plan's public benefits, including affordable housing. - Noise mitigation measures must be included into the new development, such as locating structured parking adjacent to the CSX tracks. - Locate more intense development and higher heights toward Redland Road and lower building heights, including single-family and attached dwellings, towards the existing residential community to ensure development compatibility.